mhkeller/layercake/src/content/guide/03-computed-context-values.md

 ### containerWidth `Number`

-The width of the parent container, the div element that contains the `<LayerCake>` component.
-This is also exposed as a variable on the Layer Cake slot so you can access it with `let:containerWidth`.
+The width of the parent container – the div element that contains the `<LayerCake>` component.
+Unlike [width](/guide#width), this value does not take into account any margin.
+As a variable on the Layer Cake slot so you can access it with `let:containerWidth`.

 ### containerHeight `Number`

-The height of the parent container, the div element that contains the `<LayerCake>` component.
+The height of the parent container – the div element that contains the `<LayerCake>` component.
+Unlike [height](/guide#height), this value does not take into account any margin.
 This is also exposed as a variable on the Layer Cake slot so you can access it with `let:containerHeight`.

 ### extents `Object`